 CB2 to the Rescue

-CB1 receptors and CB2 cannabinoid receptors play different roles with respect to diet and nutrition.
+CB1 and CB2 cannabinoid receptors play different roles with respect to diet and nutrition.
 In animal studies, CB2 receptor activation generally causes the opposite effects of CB1.
 Whereas CB1 receptors promote appetite and food consumption, CB2 receptors tend to inhibit food intake.1

 Expressed primarily in immune cells, adipose (fatty) tissue, and the peripheral nervous system, CB2 receptors confer broad anti-inflammatory effects in various disease models.
 Noting that obesity is a low-grade inflammatory condition, Gertsch discusses the “protective role of CB2 receptors in diet-induced metabolic malignancies.”
 Preclinical research indicates that CB2 receptor activity can prevent or ameliorate diabetes-associated peripheral neuropathy and pro-inflammatory obesity.
 CB2 signaling is also protective against brain damage from strokes, concussions, and neurodegenerative ailments.